 In the end, I thought it would be a fun idea to route my travels through Japan instead of China.
 Even though there were quite a few corona cases in Japan too, at least there wasn’t the danger of being quarantined, which was probably a worry as big as the actual disease itself.

 The reason why Japan was that I somehow found an excellent miles redemption to fly in business class from Bangkok to Tokyo on Flying Blue partner Japan Airlines (JAL).
-I could hop straight on the direct Bangkok to Tokyo flight, but as that flight is only three-and-a-half hours long it is not really getting the most out of the business class experience.
+I could hop straight on the direct Bangkok to Tokyo flight, but as that flight is relatively short it is not really getting the most out of the business class experience.

 For the same amount of miles – and only a fraction more in taxes – I could route the trip through Jakarta, first flying on Garuda from Bangkok to Jakarta where I would connect to the JAL flight to Tokyo’s Narita Airport.
-As the Jakarta to Tokyo flight is seven-and-a-half hours overnight flight, it would be a great opportunity to try out Japan Airlines’ new Apex Suites in business class on the Boeing 787.
+As the Jakarta to Tokyo flight is a seven-and-a-half hours overnight flight, it was a much better opportunity to try out Japan Airlines’ new Apex Suites in business class on the Boeing 787 – and I got a cool Garuda flight thrown in for free as well.

 For both business class flights on Garuda and JAL I only paid 55,000 Flying Blue miles plus 115 EUR in taxes, which I thought was excellent value for money (err.. miles).
 And as I had never been before in Japan, it would be an excellent opportunity to explore Tokyo!